BlueBrain/nexus-python-sdk/docs/doc.md

 - *argument* **rev**: OPTIONAL The previous revision you want to update from.
 If not provided, the rev from the view argument will be used.
 - *returned*: A payload containing only the Nexus metadata for this updated view.

-## views: quote_plus
-Like quote(), but also replace ' ' with '+', as required for quoting HTML form values.
-Plus signs in the original string are escaped unless they are included in safe.
-It also does not have safe default to '/'.